JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/spells/spiritual-weapon.md

 - **Components:** V, S
 - **Duration:** 1 minute

 You create a floating, spectral weapon within range that lasts for the duration or until you cast this spell again.
 When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon.
-On a hit, the target takes force damage equal to `1d8` + your spellcasting ability modifier.
+On a hit, the target takes force damage equal to `dice: 1d8|avg` (`1d8`) + your spellcasting ability modifier.

 As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.